 With hundreds of endpoints spread across your enterprise network, it is almost impossible to manage all of them manually.
 Implementing a security solution for endpoint management won’t work either as there are integration issues, redundant alerts and requires too much administration.

-The best way to overcome this challenge is to use a centralized management system that ensures the integrity of your network, cheap dedicated servers and endpoints.
+The best way to overcome this challenge is to create an endpoint security checkpoint or use a centralized management system that ensures the integrity of your network, cheap dedicated servers and endpoints.
 With a centralized endpoint management system in place, you can:

 If you think that installing a firewall is good enough to keep your endpoints safe, then you are wrong.
 With hackers becoming smarter and cyber attacks becoming more complex, a simple firewall implementation won’t cut it.
 You will need multi-layered security to combat the latest cybersecurity threats.